ngs-docs/angus/quality-and-trimming.md

 Quality score:    0........10........20........30........40
 ```

-A score of 10 indicates a 1 in 10 chance that the base is accurate.
-A score
-of 20 is a 1 in 100 chance that the base is accurate.
+A score of 10 indicates a 1 in 10 chance that the base is inaccurate.
+A score of 20 is a 1 in 100 chance that the base is inaccurate.
+30 is 1 in 1,000.
+And 40 in 1 in 10,000.

 Links: